MAGNETIC RESONANCE IMAGING

 To reduce the time of the MRI and obtain better images, it is necessary that the patient stays still during the test. there will be an intercom inside the machine that will allow communication between the patient and the technician.
 If needed, patients can be accompanied by a relative.

 DOES THE PATIENT NEED ANY PREPARATION?

 It will depend on the kind of MRI to be performed.
 The patient will have no preparation before if no supply of IV contrast agent is needed.
-For those patients who require an administration of IV contrast agents, they must be in fasting for 8 hours and bring a recent a lab exam with the results of the levels of urea and creatinine.
+For those patients who require an administration of IV contrast agents, they must be in a fasting period for 8 hours and bring a recent a lab exam with the results of the levels of urea and creatinine.

-All of these suggestions will make the test easier and reduce the wait time.
+Following these suggestions will make the test easier and reduce the wait time.

 IS THERE ANY RISK?

 The RMI is a safe, non-invasive test with no side effects.
 Nevertheless, it cannot be performed on people with pacers, clips in the brain, metal pieces in the body, ocular implants, auricular prosthesis or any other foreign body.
 If the patient has any of these objects, they must tell the doctors about it for they own safety.

 If the patient is pregnant or suspects she may be, she must inform the doctors and staff about it.

 It is mandatory to bring the medical order on the day of the test.